 Federal and state reimbursement rates paid by School Nutrition Programs to schools for student meals, snacks and milk.

-The 60-day monthly claim deadline for USDA child nutrition programs, limited exceptions, and how to make a request for limited exceptions.
+The 60-day monthly claim deadline for USDA child nutrition programs, the limited exceptions, and how to make a request for limited exceptions.

 CLiCS User ID Request Form - 5/21/18